robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0006/README.md

  https://soundcloud.com/user-692410397/85-0006a

- So it starts out with just the regular vco.
-Sounds like it should, then the next pin.
-Sounds a bit gritty.
-Finally, the third pin is heard.
+ So it starts out with just the regular squarewave vco on the first pin.
+The next pin sounds a bit gritty.
+The third is even more so.

 ## Improvements